vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/07_yatsaMyamo_na.md

 <details><summary>Griffith</summary>

-id
-4.3.7    Open not what thou hast compressed, close not ...
-4.3.7    Open not what thou hast compressed, close not ...
+Open not what thou hast compressed, close not what thou hast not compressed.
-Name: Comment, dtype: object
+Indra's and Soma's child, thou art Atharvan's tiger-crushing charm.
 </details>

 <details><summary>पदपाठः</summary>